Blogs

 • Educate yourself about the retailers who sell bee-friendly plants and choose your source for seeds or plants carefully.
 Make sure the ones you buy do not contain bee-toxic pesticides.
 Buy from stores and garden centers who make an effort to sell seeds and plants that are safe for the bees.
 This organization has found a creative way to distribute seeds for bee-friendly plants.

+As the weather gets warmer, get outside and get planting – the bees are depending on it!
 For more tips on creating a bee-friendly garden, check out the Gardening Mentor for more information on how to get started.

-Leave a Reply
+Leave a comment